∑Myself

 Great minds discuss ideas; average minds discuss events; small minds discuss people.

-Science confirms what I discovered personally, while gossip might offer momentary satisfaction or a fleeting sense of belonging, it ultimately poisons relationships and erodes trust.
-(WebMD, 2022) That person who shares juicy details with you today?
-They'll likely be sharing yours tomorrow.
+Research shows that gossip, while seemingly satisfying, ultimately poisons relationships and erodes trust.
+That person sharing juicy details with you today?
+They'll likely share yours tomorrow.

 How to Disengage